Un rescate de huevitos: Plot

 Upon arrival at Barón's mansion, Duquesa presented Max and Uly to the Master Chef, which he ordered all the eggs be refrigerated for two days.
 After introducing themselves to one another, the eggs get into an argument when Max and Uly, thanks to Di's loosening of their jar, freed them all.
 They then find a way to control the temperature, at which Manotas only lowered it further.
 This led to Serp being used to open the lock with his rattle.

-Meanwhile, as Toto's group were riding on the three hippos, he and Di have a conversation about their kids when two monkeys take them to a jungle talent show audition where the monkeys find Toto funny.
+Meanwhile, as Toto's group were riding on the hippopotamus, two monkeys take them to a talent show audition.
 Back at Barón's mansion, the escaping eggs finally unlocked the cage and the roadrunner egg raised the temperature up again.
 Afterwards, the eggs make up a plan to hide as plant rocks.

-At the talent show, many performing animals were judged and rejected by four animals judges led by King "Leonidas I".
-Toto, dressed as a clown, and Di were locked up in cages before the next performance.
+At the talent show, many performing animals led by the lion king "Leonidas I".
+Toto dressed as a clown, and Di were locked up in cages before the next performance.
 Toto was downed when Di encouraged him to perform and stand up to Leonidas.
-He did so and got into a battle with the King lion, and defeated him - with the help of his egg friends.
-Just as they're about to leave, Di encouraged the entire animal audience to join for a battle against the humans.